+2. Top whole bananas with toasted pecans and drizzle it on for a pretty dessert

-3. Drizzled hot over ice cream, it quickly makes a great magic shell on ice cream because coconut oil gets hard below 76-77°
+3. Drizzled hot over ice cream, it quickly makes a great magic shell because coconut oil gets hard below 76-77°

-~add 1-3 drops (to taste) of orange essential oil for a remarkable taste treat
+5. Add 1-3 drops (to taste) of orange essential oil for a remarkable chocolate-orange taste treat

 6. Add Madagascar vanilla bean extract for an extra special flavor